ziv/cho/docs/overview/introduction.md

 ## Philosophy

+It can be simpler.
+It can be better.
+Why not?

 ## What Can You Do With It?

 Any Node.js application can be deployed using this project.
 Here are some examples:

 - HTTP Server
+- CLI Applications
+- REST API
 - Any TCP Server
 - Cloud Functions
 - WebSocket Server